no-nothings Editor of the Reformer:

 In the Bloomberg ad is a hunter who’s holding a shotgun, sitting in the back of a pickup on the farm.
 Notice that his fingers are on the trigger and his kids are playing on the porch.
 Any person who hunts or knows anything about firearms knows you don’t put your finger on the trigger until you are on target and ready to shoot.
 Of course, Mayor Bloomberg and his elitist friends don’t have to really know anything about guns because they let their armed-to-the-teeth security details worry about them.

 In a video of Bloomberg readily available on the Internet, you see the amount of armed protection he has for himself.
-Do you think those men are armed?
-Do you think they have more than 10 rounds in their magazines?

 The fact is there are already background checks at gun stores and at gun shows the dealers use their cell phones to run customers through the federal background check.
 I know; they did me.